ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 Partition quotas can also be viewed on the cluster using the `slurm_limits` command.

+### Example Scenarios

+#### Per-Job Limit

+A job is submitted on the gpu partition.
+The job requests 32 cores.

+> This job will be able to be submitted, as 32 cores is above the partition's 16 core per-job limit.

+#### Per-User Limit

+A job is started on the highmem partition, requesting 32 cores.

+> This first job will start successfully, as it is within the partition's core limit.

+A second job is submitted while the first job is still running.
+The new job is requesting 32 cores.

+> Because the user is already at their per-user core limit on the highmem partition, the second job will be queued.

+#### Per-Lab Limit

+User A submits 2 jobs, one on the intel partition and one on the epyc partition, each requesting 256 cores.

+> Because per-user limits are per-partition, both jobs will be submitted and run in parallel.

+User B submits a job on the epyc partition, requesting 16 cores.

+> Because user A is using all 512 cores within the lab, user B's job will be queued until one of user A's jobs finishes.

 ## Fair-Share
 Users that have not submitted any jobs in a long time usually have a higher priority over others that have ran jobs recently.
 Thus the estimated start times can be extended to allow everyone their fair share of the system.